fetchcord/FetchCord/readme.md

 --termfont, set custom terminal font (useful if neofetch can't get it).

+--pause-cycle, Extra cycle that pauses FetchCord to show other activities.

 --update, Update database of distros, hardware, etc.

 --debug, For debug logs.